Autoimmune Diseases: The Role of Diet and Nutrition

 Environmental Triggers

-Environmental factors, such as exposure to certain chemicals or toxins, may trigger the development of autoimmune diseases in people who are genetically predisposed.
+Environmental factors, such as exposure to certain chemicals or toxins, may trigger the development of autoimmune diseases in genetically predisposed people.
 For example, exposure to ultraviolet radiation from the sun has been linked to the development of lupus.
 Other environmental factors that may contribute to the development of autoimmune diseases include smoking, infections, and stress.

 Infections and Autoimmune Response